Kill All CEOs

 Proton is another company developing a great ecosystem focusing on transparency, open-source software, and privacy.
 If you are willing to be a premium user, they provide you with some great features, but on the free level they are already awesome.
 Proton Mail uses Zero-Knowledge Encryption, which means they don't know your password and have no access to it.
 When you create an account, a hash function is encrypted to it, and when you enter a password, it generates a hash code, which is then stored on their server and compared to grant access to your mailbox when you login.
 Your mailbox is automatically encrypted so all the content there can only be accessed through your password.
 Your hash can't be reverse-engineered because they don't know the algorithm that created it, and one can only access your box by entering the exact same code that generates that hash, so even though they know the hash it's useless.
 Even if they wanted, they couldn't snoop around your email.

 The emails you send are automatically E2EE (End-to-End Encryption), which means its content is hidden until it reaches its destination (meanwhile, all other popular services around work like a "postcard," your email content is plain text that can be intercepted).
 However, if the recipient mailbox isn't encrypted, its content can be accessed by their provider.
-Proton Mail also comes with 10 free aliases for you to use.
+Proton Mail also comes with 10 free aliases for you to use through Proton Pass.
 Those are "fake" emails you can use to register or message someone without letting them know your real address.
 Say, if you register somewhere using an alias, and that alias starts getting spam, you know that fucker there sold you out.

 • Tuta